-We are a group of emerging and established scholars in the architectural humanities that explores a wide range of questions and problems in contemporary architectural theory and architectural history.
+We are a group of emerging and established scholars in the architectural humanities that explores a wide range of topics and problems in contemporary architectural theory and architectural history.

 The academic activities of this large group are focused around four broad areas: